 Abstract for CD should include the Title of the project, candidate's name, PGIA affiliation and address.
 The abstract should not exceed 350 words and typed single spaced on a single page and preferably as a single paragraph.
 Abstract should outline the justification, methodologies used, significant findings and conclusions.
-Keywords can be included at the end of the Abstract (Specimen 14.6 & Specimen 14.7)
+Do not include keywords (Specimen 14.7)

-3.5 Acknowledgement/s: The candidate shall state under the Acknowledgement/s any assistance obtained from others such as in designing and conduct of experiments, construction of apparatus, calibration of equipment, data analysis, guidance and supervision in the preparation of the thesis and any sources from which financial support have been received for the research project .
+3.5 Acknowledgement/s: The candidate shall state under the Acknowledgement/s any assistance obtained from others such as in designing and conduct of experiments, construction of apparatus, calibration of equipment, data analysis, guidance and supervision in the preparation of the thesis and any sources from which financial support have been received for the research project.